If You Are Sick

 • For the next 5 days, take added precautions (such as masks, cleaner air, physical distance, hygiene, and testing) when around others indoors.
 This is especially important to protect people with factors that increase their risk of severe illness from respiratory viruses.

-Workplace, Healthcare, School, and Childcare Settings
+Workplace, Healthcare, School, and Child Care Settings

-• In the Workplace
+• Workplace

-• Employers are subject to:
+• Employers must:

-Call the Epidemiology Unit at (619) 692-8499, or send an e-mail, for more information.
+Call the Immunization Unit at (866) 358-2966, or send an e-mail, for more information.